-The resource industry is intensively competitive in all of its phases, and a number of other hematite and magnetite deposits have been developed in Western Australia.
+The resource industry can be intensively competitive, and a number of other hematite and magnetite deposits have already been developed in Western Australia.
 The Company competes with other mining companies for the acquisition of mineral claims and other mining interests, access to infrastructure as well as for the recruitment and retention of qualified employees and contractors.